 - Since I started stir-frying vegetables more often, I found that a smaller wok and chopping board work better and encourage me to focus on vegetables.
 It was just a pain handling and washing that huge wok and wood cutting board when I’m only feeding four people.
 If it ain’t easy, it just won’t happen in this house!
 Here’s my new favorite wok.
 Be realistic and find the equipment that work for you.

 - [Update: While diving deep into the research for my book BRAIN BODY DIET, I have changed my stance on alcohol.
 The research continues to show the damage alcohol can do to your brain, your cortisol levels and your metabolism.
 1-2 glasses a week may be fine, but I am not able to limit myself to that so I choose to avoid it altogether.
 However, if you can’t give up alcohol completely, I would advise limiting your alcohol intake.]
 When I get home from work and a bottle of wine is calling to me, I pour a glass of filtered water and add 1 tablespoon of apple cider vinegar or flavored white balsamic.
 I drink it before the wine to get hydrated, make better decisions, and stabilize blood sugar.
 Studies have found that consuming two tablespoons of apple cider vinegar before a high carb meal significantly reduces blood glucose levels in people with insulin resistance.

 Healthy eating has so many perks.
 Why not find shortcuts that encourage and enable you to prepare healthier, nutrient-dense meals?
 What are some of your favorite methods to cut down on prep time and maximize the nutritional quality of your food?
 Share them with me below!

-For more suggestions on how to make healthy living more attainable, grab a copy of my newest book, Younger.
+For more suggestions on how to make healthy living more attainable, grab a copy of my book, Younger.